fortinet/fortigate-terraform-deploy/aws/6.2/ha/README.md

 # Deployment of FortiGate-VM (PAYG) Cluster on the AWS
 ## Introduction
-A Terraform script to deploy a FortiGate-VM (PAYG) Cluster on AWS
+A Terraform script to deploy a FortiGate-VM (PAYG) Cluster on AWS in Cross-AZ  Topology

 ## Requirements
 * [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) >= 0.12.0